Never Think About What to Make for Dinner for the Next Two Months with My Lazy Cooking Bundle

 29. Silly Pumpkin Putty

 Ooey and gooey, this silly pumpkin putty smells just like pumpkin pie.
 Ready to make it?
-You’ll need: white school glue, Borax, orange food coloring, pumpkin pie spice and warm water!
+You’ll just need some white school glue, Borax, orange food coloring, pumpkin pie spice, and warm water!

 30. Grinch Slime